mikinakajima/MeltScalingLaw/README.md

 Nakajima, M., Golabek, G. J., Wuennemann, K., Rubie, D. C., Burger, C., Melosh, H. J., Jacobson, S. A., Manske, L., Hull, S. D. 2021.
 Scaling laws for the geometry of an impact-induced magma ocean.
 Earth and Planetary Science Letters, 568, 116983 [(link)](https://www.sciencedirect.com/science/article/pii/S0012821X21002429).

 The major difference between the publication and this code is that 45 degree impacts are now taken into account.
+Additionally, there were bugs in the Legendre polynomials (sign mistakes), which are corrected in this version.

 To use the scaling law, please take the following steps.